A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 This is the nonequilibrium work relation \cite{JAR2}.
+The overline denotes an average taken over the full phase space explored by the system, or, equivalently over all accessible microscopic states of the system.
 This confirms, as noticed by Jarzynski, that the equilibrium stage (step 2) is somewhat superfluous for establishing this equality \cite{JAR1}.
 It is worth noting that no additional contribution to the free-energy between the two equilibrium states arises during the relaxation process.
 During step 2, it is as though all the available work has been converted into uncompensated heat (i.e., $(\Delta F)_{\lambda_{B}} = 0$), as no further work can be performed once $\lambda$ is held fixed.
 This follows directly from the fundamental relation~(\ref{eq:Crooks1}) governing entropy production.
 However, in order for the statistics to be carried out over the complete phase space of the system, it is necessary that step 2 be fulfilled.
 It is crucial that the system reaches equilibrium in $\{B\}$ in order for $(\Delta F)_{\xi_{A}} = \Delta F^{eq}$ to hold.
 Let us note that from Eq.~(\ref{eq:dPsi8}), a nonequilibrium relation for the uncompensated heat is obtained, namely \cite{CROOKS2, EVANS3, CROOKS1}: